buildbreakdo/lambda-starter/README.md

 ```

 ## Deploy (manual)
-Run `npm build` and `npm run dist`.
+Run `npm run build` and `npm run dist`.
 Upload the dist.zip to AWS Lambda through the AWS console.

 ## That is all!
 Everything below is just a nice to have..
 -------